h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Specify whether to ignore constant
    training columns, since no information can be gained from them.
 This option is enabled by default.

--  `offset_column <algo-params/offset_column.html>`__: Specify a column to use as the offset.

-    **Note**: Offsets are per-row "bias values" that are used during model training.
-For Gaussian distributions, they can be seen as simple corrections to the response (y) column.
-Instead of learning to predict the response (y-row), the model learns to predict the (row) offset of the response column.
-For other distributions, the offset corrections are applied in the linearized space before applying the inverse link function to get the actual response values.
-For more information, refer to the following `link <http://www.idg.pl/mirrors/CRAN/web/packages/gbm/vignettes/gbm.pdf>`__.

 -  `weights_column <algo-params/weights_column.html>`__: Specify a column to use for the observation weights, which are used for bias correction.
 The specified